 Married life is weird.
 And wonderful.
 And a switch in perspective.
 I’m doing this forever.
 I’ve never done anything forever.

 I wonder when people ask this leading question if they are actually asking, “Are you having great sex?”
-Or, more likely, if they are looking for immediate cracks in the levee.
-Are you sad you’ve decided to jump into this age old cultural and religious tradition where the property of your father is legally transferred to your future husband?
+Do they assume married couples that are getting a little older and have spent a few years together can’t keep it hot as you’d expect from couples you’d see on the likes of sexmature or any other example you can find online?
+Or, more likely, are they looking for immediate cracks in the levee.
+Are you sad you’ve decided to jump into this age-old cultural and religious tradition where the property of your father is legally transferred to your future husband?

 (The name change process is an entirely different post.
 There wasn’t a single step that was simple, and I’ve yet to relinquish my passport for the swap.)

 It’s fun.
 I love coming home to my husband, who’s interested to hear how my day was, while dogs nip at my feet and beg for my attention.
 I love this family.
 I love our home.

 And, married life is tricky.
 We are two adults with established routines, habits, bed times, bank accounts, and traditions.
 Thrown together, there is a fair amount of adjusting for everyone to make it feel good, fair, and loving.